byzer-org/byzer-doc/_coverpage.md

 ## Byzer Notebook

-> Byzer Notebook, an IDE for Kolo-Lang
+> Byzer Notebook, an IDE for Kolo-Lang but more than an IDE

 - **Notebook**